Undergraduate Language Proficiency Requirement

 Online Self-Administered Diagnostic Examinations

 Undergraduate students must complete the online self-administered diagnostic examination as part of their Language Exam Request in order to request to be eligible to take the Elliott School coordinated language proficiency exams.
-You will need to submit a screen shot of your exam results with your request.
+You will need to submit a screenshot of your exam results with your request.

 You may take the online diagnostic examination in more than one language.
 If you would like to retake the diagnostic examination in the same language, one should not do so unless an interval of at least two months has passed.
 These diagnostic examinations provide only a rough estimate of one’s language proficiency.
 Therefore, a certain score is no guarantee that one will pass the proctored language proficiency exam at the required level.